spatie/period/README.md

 ### `overlap(Period ...$others): ?static`

 Overlaps two or more periods on each other.
-The resulting period will be the union of all other periods combined.
+The resulting period will be iteratively overlapped with each `$others` periods.

 ![](./docs/img/period-overlap.png)